-Columns using a filter have a funnel icon \mathbb{T} next to the column name.
+Columns using a filter have a funnel icon $\ \ \,$ next to the column name.

 To clear a filter from a column, click the down arrow by any column name and select Clear filter.
-Additionally, many screens have a Filter button: clicking this button enables you to clear a single filter or all filters.
+Additionally, many screens have a Filter button: click this button to clear a single filter or all filters.

-If there are too many items to fit on the screen, you can also browse the list using the Next, Previous, First, and Last buttons.
+If there are too many items to fit on the page, browse the list using the Next, Previous, First, and Last buttons.